veillette/opticsTextbook/content/Chap02GeometricalOptics/GeometricalOptics.md

 - **Law of reflection**

 Consider the mirror shown in {numref}`Fig_2_03_Descartes_Reflection`.
-Since the medium above th mirror is homogeneous, a ray from point $P$ can end up in $Q$ in two ways: by going along a straight line directly form $P$ to $Q$ or alternatively by straight lines via the mirror.
-Both possibilities have different path lengths and hence different travel times and hence both are local minima mentioned at the end of the previous section.
+Since the medium above th mirror is homogeneous, a ray from point $P$ can end up in $Q$ in two ways: by going along a straight line directly from $P$ to $Q$ or alternatively by straight lines via the mirror.
+Both possibilities have different path lengths and hence different travel times, and hence both are local minima mentioned at the end of the previous section.
 We consider here the path by means of reflection by the mirror.
 Let the $x$-axis be the intersection of the mirror and the plane through the points $P$ and $Q$ and perpendicular to the mirror.
 Let the $y$-axis be normal to the mirror.
 Let $(x_P, y_P)$ and $(x_Q,y_Q)$ be the coordinates of $P$ and $Q$, respectively.
 If $(x,0)$ is the point where a ray from $P$ to $Q$ hits the mirror, the travel time of that ray is

 ```{math}